 The windstorms are conditioned on two factors: strong temperature gradients and lee cyclogenesis.
-In winter, lee cyclogenesis is suppressed by both the strength of the Siberian High, and the displacement of the subtropical jet stream to south of the Tibetan plateau.
+In winter, lee cyclogenesis is suppressed by both the strength of the Siberian High and the displacement of the subtropical jet stream to south of the Tibetan plateau.
 In summer, strong temperature gradients do not exist because the whole continent has warmed.
 In fall, the relative absence of dust appears to be due to subtle differences from spring (a slightly stronger Siberian High, slightly warmer temperatures) reducing the occurrence of windstorms, although soil moisture and vegetation that anchors dust to the ground remain possible contributing influences.

 This paper has focused on the meteorological factors involved in the generation of dust outbreaks in eastern Asia.
 This is a minimum, but by no means complete, part of the climate signal reflected in the loess deposits.
-The loess deposits are also influenced by the processes governing the strength and extent of dust source regions, and the transport, deposition and possible re-entrainment of the loess.
+The loess deposits are also influenced by the processes governing the strength and extent of dust source regions, as well as the transport, deposition and possible re-entrainment of the loess.
 It is to be expected that these factors vary as a function of mean climate state.

-Dust modeling studies differ about the importance of changes in dust-source area during glacial climates: Mahowald et al. (1999) conclude that the records of dustiness can only be explained by significant changes in dust-source area; using a different model Werner et al. (2001) conclude that changes in circulation and precipitation alone could be sufficient.
-I have also not tried to address the causes of variations in magnetic susceptibility, which are argued to reflect changes in soil chemistry, and interpreted as an indicator of the intensity of the eastern Asian summer monsoon and sedimentation rate. (e.g., An et al., 1991; Liu and Ding, 1999; Porter, 2001).
+Dust modeling studies differ about the importance of changes in dust-source area during glacial climates.
+Mahowald et al. (1999) concluded that the records of dustiness can only be explained by significant changes in dust-source area; using a different model, Werner et al. (2002) concluded that changes in circulation and precipitation alone could be sufficient.
+I have also not tried to address the causes of variations in magnetic susceptibility, which are argued to reflect changes in soil chemistry and have been interpreted as an indicator of the intensity of the eastern Asian summer monsoon and sedimentation rate. (e.g., An et al., 1991b; Liu and Ding, 1998; Porter, 2001).

 Contrary to the usual paleoclimate interpretation, it is actually the breakdown of the Siberian High in spring that permits and promotes the windstorms that produce dust.
-This relationship is also borne out in observations of interannual variability of dust outbreaks, which are negatively correlated with interannual variability in the Siberian High (Ding et al., 2005).
+This relationship is also borne out in observations of interannual variability of dust outbreaks, which are negatively correlated with interannual variability in the Siberian High (Ding et al., 2005b).
+The unique springtime factors that generate dust storms is an example of why the common partitioning of Asian climate into a 'winter monsoon' and a 'summer monsoon' is oversimplified and can be misleading.
 All else being equal, the modern record of dust outbreaks strongly suggests that enhanced dust flux ought to be interpreted as prolonged or more intense springtime conditions rather than prolonged or more intense wintertime conditions.